mathieu-jobin/chicken_sim/README.md

 # Known issues.
 - Trinkets don't currently share cooldowns between them.
-- Partial resists aren't modeled.
+- Partial resists aren't modeled yet
+- You can equip more than 2 trinkets.
+- No haste support.

+If you run into an issue or wish to contribute, please open an issue or a pull request!